 You got lucky!
 We have no ad to show to you!

-The Baldwin County Corrections Center is a medium-security detention center located at 200 Hand Ave Bay Minette, AL that is operated locally by the Baldwin County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Baldwin County Corrections Center is a medium-security detention center located at 200 Hand Ave Bay Minette, AL which is operated locally by the Baldwin County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
 Baldwin County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Bay Minette Police Department who do not have their own long-term lock-up.

 Baldwin County Detention Center - Guidelines - The Corrections Center, formerly known as the County Jail, has been located on the same property in Bay Minette for 200 years.
 Since 1970 the facility has been incrementally enlarged to the point today where approximately 700 inmates can be housed here.